Ganamoorthy/Sustainable-Bike-Sharing-System/README.md

 * Ride-related information
 * System status

-The application communicates with the IoT/backend infrastructure rather than requiring direct communication with every hardware component.

 ---

 # ☁️ IoT Backend

-The backend receives and manages information transmitted from the bicycle.
+The backend receives and manages data transmitted from the bicycle.

-The general data flow is:

 ```text
 Sensors